 5. Is adoption hard?

 My grandmother used to tell me, “If it wasn’t hard, it wouldn’t be worth it.”
 This certainly applies to adoption.
 Yes, adoption is hard.
 The journey can be long and arduous.
 The amount of paperwork and money involved in adoption is mind-blowing.
 The adoption process can put a strain on relationships and be a source of great stress.
-However, adoption is the most beautiful thing of which I have ever been a part.
+However, adoption is the most beautiful thing of which I have ever been apart.
 When you bring your child home, the first time you hold him or her in your arms, all of that hardship makes sense.

 6. What is a home study?

 According to Adoption.org, a home study is “a document prepared by a licensed social worker in your state that examines every aspect of your family’s life.
-It includes finances, health, marital history, background checks, your feelings about adoption, why you are pursuing adoption, relationships with extended family, an anticipation of parenting styles, and a description of your home and neighborhood.
+It includes finances, health, marital history, background checks, your feelings about adoption, why you are pursuing adoption, relationships with extended family, the anticipation of parenting styles, and a description of your home and neighborhood.
 This document will end in a recommendation that you will or will not be allowed to adopt.”
-It is one of the most talked about and griped about parts of the adoption process.
+It is one of the most talked-about and griped about parts of the adoption process.
 It can also be one of the most terrifying parts of the adoption process.
 However, it is not as scary as it is made out to be, and the process can be incredibly helpful.
 Read about my own home study process.